-Today, the internet dominates the world of marketing.
+Today, the internet dominates the world of digital marketing.
 Online articles can live on forever, making it crucial for brands to publish only quality content to their blogs.
-Of course, this means that most businesses are doing the same thing, making it important for brands to thoroughly plan out their content creation.
+Of course, this means that most businesses are doing the same thing, making it important for brands to plan out their content creation thoroughly.

 Use our 7-step Guide to Content Marketing (below) to help give your business a boost and make an impact in Google search.

 When developing an effective marketing strategy for your content, it’s important to understand what the term “content marketing” means.
 Marketing with content refers to creating and sharing valuable content online.
 Brands should first identify their target market and align their content to questions they are asking.